prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 ## Modules that Support GVL ID

 The GDPR Enforcement module requires the GVL ID for a module to be specified.
-If no GVL ID is found the module will be blocked by default, unless it is specifically listed under `vendorExceptions`.
+If no GVL ID is found the module will be blocked by default unless it is specifically listed under `vendorExceptions`.
 The following modules have listed their GVL IDs.

 {% assign bidder_pages = site.pages | where: "layout", "bidder" %}